Climbing the Trail

 We cooked dinner and went off to bed at midnight, looking forward to hitting the trail.
 At 2 a.m. we groggily dragged ourselves out of the warm sleeping bags into the freezing night air.
 There were about 25 students gathered, warmly layered with packs stocked full of water and PB&J sandwiches.

-We set off in our bubbles of light as we silently pushed on in a hypnotic cadence where all sense of time was quickly lost, the miles and altitude literally falling away behind us, my focus solely on where to place the next step.
+We set off in our bubbles of light as we silently pushed on in a hypnotic cadence.
+All sense of time was quickly lost, the miles and altitude literally falling away behind us, my focus solely on where to place the next step.
 The group quickly split to accommodate those going different speeds.
 Ours rarely stopped, and only ever for a couple of minutes at a time.

 We had made it with only a few minutes to spare.
 We turned to feel the sunlight wash over us.
 Nature’s beauty was overwhelming, and as the beauty of God’s creation so often does, pushed me to quietly reflect.
 How easy would it have been to stay in those warm sleeping bags and take the route with the rest of the crowds the next day?
 Instead I found myself on top of the world with the satisfaction of a challenging journey tackled, a grin on my face, a new friend to share the experience with, and the inspiration only creation can provide.

-Written by Trevor Boyson© 2002 - 2018, AnswersForMe.org.
+If you liked this, you may also like Skiing Saddleback© 2002 - 2023, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.